Last updated on January 7th, 2020

 Once the medical examination saga was over, the next big thing was to get an Indian Police Clearance Certificate(PCC).
 All the prerequisites needed to get an Indian PCC in a nice and smooth manner were there.
 Our passports were recently renewed, both of our passports had spouse name in it and our passports were recently verified by the Police.
-So I assumed that getting a PCC should not be a big deal.
+So getting a PCC was not a big deal.
 However, you never know when the passport office finds some tiny detail missing and make you go round and round.
-So, even though I was quite confident, I was still bit worried.
+So, even though I was quite confident, I was still worried.

 How To Get An Indian PCC?

 I logged into Passport Seva website and clicked on Apply for Police Clearance certificate link.
 Once done, it presented me with the option to fill an online form or download a pdf, fill it and upload it back.
 I choose the online option and proceeded to fill in

 - my passport details,

 - family details,

 - two references with address and their contact number.